I need human help to enter verification code (office hours only)

 Rabbi Solomon Kahn Kaplan was selected to be the first rabbi to lead the newly formed congregation.
 The formal inaugural service was held on Rosh Hashanah, September 23, 1949.
 Stanley Merkin, the first Temple President wrote that, " We are rich in important ways.
 We are now an organized congregation...(with) a rabbi who is devoting his full interest and time to our spiritual needs, to our children, to the development of our congregation.
 We have excellent facilities for our Sunday School at the Pleasantville Cottage School...and more important than anything else, at long last the liberal Jews of Northern Westchester...are proud to take part in their own religious faith and culture."

-By 1953 we purchased from the Congregational Church the first building to house our growing congregation.
-An ark was constructed using some of the interior Moorish panels saved from the old Temple Emanuel in New York City.
-(This ark is still in use during High Holy Day Services.)
+By 1953, Temple Beth El purchased from the Congregational Church the first building to house our growing congregation.
+An ark was constructed using some of the interior Moorish panels saved from the old Temple Emanu-El in New York City.
+(This ark is still in use during High Holy Day services in the Klein Courtyard and in the Social Hall.)
 Community second night Seders were held at the Pleasantville Cottage School for many years, providing us with a congregational observance of Passover, and a time to socialize as a family of families.
-Rabbi Kaplan remained our Senior Rabbi until 1960.
-In 1962, Rabbi Murray Saltzman, whose interest was in promoting social justice, became our rabbi, and remained with us for six years.
-After that, a search committee headed by congregant Richard Laster found a young rabbi who had studied at Oxford and was then serving as Interim Rabbi at Westminster Synagogue in London.
-His name was Chaim Stern and he began his long and fruitful leadership of Temple Beth El in 1968.

-Gates of Prayer and its companion volumes were edited by Rabbi Stern and published for the American Reform movement by the CCAR beginning in 1975.
+Gates of Prayer and its companion volumes were edited by Rabbi Stern and published for the American Reform movement by the Central Conference of American Rabbis beginning in 1975.
 As his gift to Temple Beth El of Northern Westchester upon the occasion of our 50th anniversary, Rabbi Stern presented us with a prayer book specifically for our Temple.
 Titled Le Dor va Dor, From Generation To Generation, which became the theme of our 50th Anniversary celebration.
 This prayer book contains passages from Jewish literature, poetry, modern Hebrew and Yiddish literature among other sources.
 Our congregation adopted Rabbi Stern's prayer books for use at our services, as did most of the temples in the Reform Movement.

 Shortly after Rabbi Stern became our Senior Rabbi, our growing congregation voted to build a new Temple building.
 Louis I. Kahn was chosen as the architect.
 His design is stunning in its simplicity.
 Constructed of poured concrete, wood, and glass, it is situated on seven wooded acres.
 The building was modeled after the wooden synagogues of Eastern Europe that were destroyed in the Holocaust.
 It was completed and dedicated in 1972.

 The theme chosen on the occasion of the 40th Anniversary celebration in 1979 was tapestry which evokes images of the magnificent art work that adorns our Temple building.
 The Women's Guild adaptation in tapestry of Vasarely is the work of many people, and has 350 brightly colored blocks to signify each member family in 1972.
-The work hangs in the central stairwell of Temple Beth El as it has since the Temple was dedicated.
+The work has hung in the central stairwell of Temple Beth El as it has since the Temple was dedicated.

 In July of 1982, Cantor Dana Anesi joined our congregation as a vital member of the clergy team: as an educator of our children and a teacher of new songs of worship throughout the years.

 By 1989, when the congregation considered a project which would be significant to memorialize our 50th Anniversary celebration, it was decided to commission a Sefer Torah.
 This sacred project was begun by Torah scribe Rabbi Eric Ray on Sunday, March 14, 1999.
-Today, our new Torah occupies the central space in our ark.
+Today, this Torah occupies the central space in our ark.

 Following his retirement in July of 2001, Rabbi Stern and his wife Lea Lane Stern took up winter residence in Florida but remained a presence in our Temple as our Rabbi Emeritus and through his many prayer books in use here at Temple Beth El.
 Unfortunately Rabbi Stern became ill in Florida and passed away in November 2001 at age 71.
 The entire congregation and the community at large remembered our beloved rabbi with a public memorial service held at the Temple on November 11, 2001.